STROBE · Observational Studies

 14

-Report other analyses done — analyses of subgroups and interactions, and sensitivity analyses.
-Pre-specified vs. exploratory analyses must be distinguished.
-Subgroup findings without interaction tests, or sensitivity analyses chosen to support the main result, are common overreaches.
+Report other analyses performed — subgroups and interactions, and sensitivity analyses.
+Pre-specified and exploratory analyses must be distinguished.
+Subgroup findings reported without interaction tests, or sensitivity analyses chosen to support the main result, are common overreaches.

 18